hedobriggs/devopsweb/README.md

 - Triggered by pushing to main
 - Logs into Docker Hub
 - Builds and pushes the Docker image
-- SSHes into your EC2 instance
+- SSH"es" into your EC2 instance
 - Stops, removes, pulls, and runs the new container

 ![Guthub Actions](GitHub-Actions.png)